-- AUTOMATIC SEQUENTIAL ID Automatically increments once for each measurement cycle, but resets each time the unit is turned OFF - ENTER REQUIRED FOR ID With each measurement, a screen will appear displaying ENTER SAMPLE ID before the grain sample is measured.
-This option ensures the operator assigns a grain sample identification number/label for each test printout. - Optional Entry ID If both of the selections have been checked NO, the ID number may be added to each measurement manually or not at all.
+- AUTOMATIC SEQUENTIAL ID Automatically increments once for each measurement cycle, but resets each time the unit is turned OFF. - ENTER REQUIRED FOR ID With each measurement, a screen will appear displaying ENTER SAMPLE ID before the grain sample is measured.
+This option ensures a grain sample identification number/label is assigned for each test printout. - Optional Entry ID If both of the selections have been checked NO, the ID number may be added to each measurement manually or not at all.
 Manually added ID numbers do not require any specific format or sequencing.

-To Configure the ID Options:
+To configure the ID Options:

-- From the Setup menu, press the 2 key to access the ID Options screen (refer to Figure 28).
-A screen will appear displaying ENTER ACCESS CODE. - Enter the access code (or 0) and press the Enter key.
-The ID Option screen displays only two lines but allows three choices - the AUTOMATIC SEQUENTIAL ID and ENTER REQUIRED FOR ID functions cannot both be enabled (YES) at the same time.

-3. Select the desired function.
-Use the Up/Down Arrow keys (0 and 5 keys) to select and the Left/Right Arrow keys (1 and 3 key) to set the desired value.
-If both selections are set to NO, grain sample ID is optional by the operator for each test.
+- From the Setup menu, select the 2 key to access the ID Options screen (Figure 30).
+A screen will appear displaying ENTER ACCESS CODE. - Enter the access code (or 0) and select the Enter key.
+The ID Option screen displays only two lines but allows three choices - the AUTOMATIC SEQUENTIAL ID and ENTER REQUIRED FOR ID functions cannot both be enabled (YES) at the same time. - 3.
+Select the desired function.
+Use the up/down arrow keys (0 and 5 keys) to select and the left/right arrow keys (1 and 3 key) to set the desired value.
+If both selections are set to NO, grain sample ID is optional for each test.

-Figure 28 Selecting ID Options
+Selecting ID Options

-CONFIGURE OUTPUT OPTIONS (3 KEY)
+CONFIGURING OUTPUT OPTIONS (3 KEY)

-OUTPUT OPTIONS configure information appearing on the display/printer for measured test results (refer to Figure 29).
+OUTPUT OPTIONS configure information appearing on the display/printer for measured test results (Figure 31).
 These selections are typically made once and not changed again, but may be altered as necessary.
 Selections are available only to authorized personnel through either the User ID Code from the computer site or as outlined below.